The Museum of 3D Illusions in San Francisco, located in the city’s heart, is a unique and interactive destination for visitors of all ages.

 The exhibits in the museum are designed to challenge your perception of reality, using light, color, and perspective to create mind-bending illusions.

-This article shares everything you should know before booking tickets for the Museum of 3D Illusions in San Francisco.
+This article covers everything you must know before booking tickets for the Museum of 3D Illusions in San Francisco.

 What to expect at San Francisco Museum of 3D Illusions?